 Nature enthusiasts will travel across the state and country to visit high quality habitats and to observe unique species.
 The Region has multiple high-quality habitats, with remnant patches of bottomland forests and reconstructed quality habitats of prairie.
 The University of Illinois has the Tree Campus USA designation and has multiple legacy trees that would interest arborists and tree enthusiasts from around the state.
-Using these natural amenities as a base for tourism can expand the knowledge of biodiversity and help promote biodiversity moving forward.
+Using these natural amenities as a basis for tourism can expand the knowledge of biodiversity and help promote biodiversity moving forward.
 Nature walks and tree tours are effective ways to engage with the public about biodiversity without being time consuming or expensive.
 Virtual story maps can be created to take the place of in person tours where people could explore the areas on their own.

 Champaign is a Tree City that has over 150 different species of trees (Champaign Tree City).